Dear fellow wine lover,

 We were curious about all aspects of wine and wine-making.
-We took evening wine classes, worked in the vineyards during harvest season, and spent our weekends exploring the thousands of wineries in the surrounding countryside, tasting great wines right at the source.
-Wine is so multifaceted: the sip you are taking, and the smells and flavors you taste and describe, are an outcome of a combination of nature and production techniques, in the vineyard and in the cellar.
-The different grape varietals, terroir and soils, the production aspects in the vineyard, the vinification processes – not to mention the role wine has played in history and politics, and, of course, its inherent links to good food – we were hooked!
+We took evening wine classes, worked in the vineyards during harvest season, and spent our weekends exploring the hundreds of wineries in the surrounding countryside, tasting great wines right at the source.
+Wine is so multifaceted: the sip you are taking, and the smells and flavors you taste and describe, are an outcome of a combination of pure nature, production techniques in the cellar, and the philosophy of the winemaker.
+The different grape varietals, terroir, soils, the ever changing rhythm of nature, the culture the wine is imbedded in – not to mention the role wine has played in history and politics, and, of course, its inherent links to good food – we were hooked!

 After thirtyfive years of exploring and tasting wine all over the world, and striving to combine the perfect wine with the perfect dish, friends from our student wine club days, the Hochheimer Wine Brotherhood, asked us to organize a tour of Bordeaux.
 Since we lived in France for an extended period of time, we got deep into French wines and friendships with wine estate owners had developed.
 Our fellow Wine Brotherhood members wanted to take advantage of this.
 To organize this tour in 2011 was so much fun for Christian and I that we decided to share our passion, our network within the wine community, and our in-depth knowledge of wine regions with you.
 Since then we put together tours of the wine regions we know best, and where we are at home: France and Germany.